Quarterly SaaS buyer trends: Where is the market moving?

 Tailoring content to buyer role nuances is critical for engagement and conversion.
 Here's how you can translate these insights into accurate personas.

-Persona A: Influencers and researchers (typically Sales Managers or Marketing Managers)
+Persona A: Influencers and researchers (typically Marketing Executives or digital specialists)

-Persona B: Mid‑level decision makers (such as Product Managers, IT Leads, or Solutions Architects)
+Persona B: Mid‑level decision makers (such as Marketing Managers and Sales Managers)

-Persona C: Senior budget holders (such as CFOs, COOs, CIOs or senior procurement leaders)
+Persona C: Senior budget holders (such as CMOs, VPs of Marketing, Heads of Digital)

 Action point: Create a persona matrix aligned to job functions.
 Map their pain points against the funnel stages they are most likely to participate in.
 For example, marketing leads may engage early (awareness content around SaaS benefits), while CFOs and COOs will respond to BOFU tools such as ROI calculators or vendor comparison toolkits.